 Employee representative on the Board of Bong AB since 1997.
 Representative of Grafiska Personalklubben.

-Education and previous expericence: Factory worker at Bong Retail
+Peter Harrysson resigned from the Board after the end of the reporting period.
+Education and previous expericence: Factory worker at Bong Retail Solutions AB.

-Solutions AB.

 Other directorships/positions: Member of the Board of Nybro Bostadsaktiebolag.